thomas051083/psd-psw/_pswlf-2020/1h-occ7.md

       <br> This session is organised for senior leaders by the PST-Service Delivery Committee.
 You may contact <a href="mailto:PSD_PST@psd.gov.sg">PSD_PST@psd.gov.sg</a> for details.
       <br>
       <br>Learning Outcomes:
-      <br>•Participants will learn about the WOG approach and vision to achieve omni-channel service delivery.
+      <br>• Participants will learn about the WOG approach and vision to achieve omni-channel service delivery.
 They will also reflect on how they can do things differently to improve service delivery and experience.
       <br>
     </td>
 <td>